phantom22/raffle.js/README.md

 # raffle.js

-Instead of using code like in the example above, raffle.js (improves?) randomizing by creating an array of random numbers in a range between `1` and the `amountOfWinningTickets` variable and then randomizes a number, that if included in the array, will return `true`.
+Instead of using code like in the example above, raffle.js (improves?) randomizing events by creating an array of random numbers in a range between `1` and the `amountOfWinningTickets` variable and then randomizes a number, that if included in the array, will set isWinning to `true`.
+Also, this function allows making multiple function calls if the randomized number is included in **ranges of numbers** or is equal to a **particular integer** and stores the return values of all the events that provide a `returnOverride` variable set to `true` into an array, returned at the end of the iteration.

 ### Example of randomizing a trigger the old way:
 ```js